Edwin John Beer: Viscose Rayon

 After a short time working in a public analyst's office and for an East India merchant in the city, Beer joined C F Cross's Viscose Spinning Syndicate at Kew in 1897.
-He became the chief works chemist, housed in a mews near Kew Gardens railway station and played a key role in the conversion of viscose from a chemical curiosity to a valuable commercial material.
-The team had discovered viscose but were unable to discover how it might be spun.
+He became the chief works chemist, housed in a mews near Kew Gardens railway station, and played a key role in the conversion of viscose from a chemical curiosity to a valuable commercial material.
+The team had discovered viscose but was unable to discover how it might be spun.
 Beer solved that puzzle with acid fixing treatment to secure the requisite strength, softness and lustre.
 The silken substance could then be used to create thread suitable for numerous applications in the clothing trade, though further development was needed to make the process reliable.
-In addition, pyroxyline was introduced from which collodion could be produced in thin sheets, which when shaped and carbonised would be used in electric lamps, textile fabrics and even insulating thread.
+In addition, pyroxyline was introduced from which collodion could be produced in thin sheets, which, when shaped and carbonised, would be used in electric lamps, textile fabrics and even insulating thread.

 The first artificial silk stocking was produced in his laboratory there.
 He exhibited the material in the Paris Exhibition of 1900, where the German Empress ordered a gown made from the new material.
-In addition he made viscose filaments for electric lamps designed by Edison and Swan.
-Sir Joseph Swan said the substance looked like artificial silk and it was he who suggested we should manufacture it.
+In addition, he made viscose filaments for electric lamps designed by Edison and Swan.
+Sir Joseph Swan said the substance looked like artificial silk, and it was he who suggested we should manufacture it.

-Courtaulds eventually bought the patent rights on 22 August 1904 from The Syndicate and Beer found himself redundant without any compensation.
+Courtaulds eventually bought the patent rights on 22 August 1904 from The Syndicate, and Beer found himself redundant without any compensation.
 At the time, Courtaulds did not appreciate Beer's painstaking efforts in experimenting with Viscose over seven years and almost failed to consolidate their acquisition.

-As it was a new industry, no textbooks existed to guide them, but the situation was saved when someone found in a cupboard, all the exact and detailed records of Beer's experiments.
+As it was a new industry, no textbooks existed to guide them, but the situation was saved when someone found in a cupboard all the exact and detailed records of Beer's experiments.

-Later, Edwin Beer became disgruntled by what he perceived as all the "incorrect histories" of the man-made fibre industries, and in 1962 he and his wife Phoebe published "The Beginning of Rayon".
+Later, Edwin Beer became disgruntled by what he perceived as all the "incorrect histories" of the man-made fibre industries, and in 1962, he and his wife Phoebe published "The Beginning of Rayon".
 This book evokes a world where the practice of science was not yet a respectable profession.
-Beer had to work for long, irregular hours, at even more irregular pay, in a laboratory, formerly a stable, slimy with caustic soda, and reeking of carbon di-sulfide.
+Beer had to work for long, irregular hours, at even more irregular pay, in a laboratory, formerly a stable, slimy with caustic soda, and reeking of carbon disulfide.

 His Viscose Rayon samples were donated to the Science Museum, Kensington, in 1997.